konxat/konxat.github.io/_pages/profiles.md

   - align: right
     image: vasilis.jpg
     content: about_vpapalampropoulos.md
-    # image_circular: false # crops the image to make it circular
+    image_circular: true # crops the image to make it circular
     # more_info: >
     #   <p>555 your office number</p>
     #   <p>123 your address street</p>